Fireye04/treehouse/README.md

 - Answer honestly
 - Dodge the question and take 5 stress
-- Dodge the question and
+- Dodge the question and mark one beef towards them.

 #### Getting IOUs

 Certain IOUs (GM discretion) can be shared with others to gain IOUs on them.
 For example, if you have a secret (an IOU) about person A, you can tell person B in order to gain an IOU on person B. Person B then might gain that same IOU on person A, if the GM thinks that would be appropriate.

-### Beef

-Beef is unaddressed social pressure that builds up between individuals till it's talked through or violently explodes.
-Getting beef isn't overwhelmingly common but when it does show up, it makes things bad till it's addressed.

-Every time you add a beef, write down exactly what caused it.

 ### Skill checks